 Internal evidence can play a significant role in dating an artwork.
-A painter might have depicted an identifiable person or a kind of hairstyle, clothing, or furniture fashionable only at a certain time.
-If so, the art historian can assign a more accurate date to that painting.
+A painter or sculptor might have depicted an identifiable person or a kind of hairstyle or garment fashionable only at a certain time.
+If so, the art historian can assign a more accurate date to that painting or sculpture.